 Fortified vegan milks—like coconut, almond, and soy—can contain high levels of vitamin D. Check the label of your regular non-dairy milk to be sure it contains enough vitamin D. If not, you can switch to a new one!
 Alpro milks contain a number of vitamins and minerals, including D and B12.
 They also contain calcium, vitamin E, and B2.

-Oatly’s vegan oat milk in original, chilled, barista, and chocolate flavors are also fortified with vitamin D, according to the brand.
-Ripple is another vegan milk brand which has products fortified with substantial amounts of vitamin D. The brand notes that each serving of Ripple has eight grams of protein.
-It also carried 50 percent more calcium than 2% dairy milk, more vitamin D and iron and contains only [half] the sugar of 2% dairy milk.”
+Oatly’s vegan oat milk in original, chilled, barista, and chocolate flavors are also fortified with vitamin D. Ripple is another vegan milk brand that has products fortified with substantial amounts of vitamin D. The brand notes that each serving of Ripple has eight grams of protein.
+It also carried 50 percent more calcium than two percent dairy milk, more vitamin D and iron, and contains only half the sugar of two percent dairy milk.

-Drinking orange juice is a good way to keep your vitamin D levels up.
-One study – conducted at the Boston University School of Medicine – discovered that participants who took supplements and those who drunk orange juice fortified with 1,000 IU of vitamin D had the same risen levels of the vitamin by the end of the experiment.
-Tropicana is just one example of a brand that offers fortified orange juice, its Tropicana Pure Premium variety also contains vitamin C, potassium, calcium, and folic acid.
+Drinking fortified orange juice can help keep your vitamin D levels up.
+One study—conducted at the Boston University School of Medicine—discovered that participants who took supplements and those who drunk orange juice fortified with 1,000 IU of vitamin D had the same risen levels of the vitamin by the end of the experiment.

 If you’re struggling to get enough vitamin D, consider taking a supplement.
 Fortunately, there are many vegan supplements on the market.
-Major UK health food chain Holland & Barrett offers mushroom vitamin D supplements.
-It also offers a multivitamin, packed with D, as well as E, C, A, B1, B6, and B12.
-Mykind Organics, founded by vegan actor Alicia Silverstone, also offers a plant-based vitamin D supplement in chewy, tablet, and spray varieties.
+Mykind Organics, founded by actor Alicia Silverstone, offers a plant-based vitamin D supplement in chewy, tablet, and spray varieties.